PiaCOS/gomodoro/README.md

 go install
 ```

 Ensure that Go is installed on your machine.
-If not, follow the installation instructions [here](https://go.dev/learn/) (Don't forget to add add the output of `go env GOPATH` to your PATH).
+If not, follow the installation instructions [here](https://go.dev/learn/).

+(Don't forget to add the output of `go env GOPATH` to your PATH).

 ## Tips